 All vultures eat the dead things by the side of the road.
 In spring there are many dead animals along busy roadsides.
 There are red foxes, white-tailed deer, racoons, skunks, opossums and your garden variety cats and dogs.

-The Turkey Vulture Sense of Smell
+Their Sense of Smell

 All birds can taste and smell, but the Turkey Vulture has the ability to hone in on the smells of rotting meat even when soaring high above the Earth.